As I use a Mac , my software/advice will be focused

 CDPedia is a great little application for cataloging and displaying your music collection.
 It's list of features is impressive, and it keeps getting better with every update.
 The database is capable of generating statistics, you can keep track of multiple collections, you can easily add titles by typing the name of the artist, album, or track.
 You can scan the barcode (using your iSight camera or a barcode reader) right off a jewel case (it then searches the internet, and displays choices), or you can import lists of music from iTunes.
 It has customizable HTML export capabilities, a 'borrowed' feature with address book integration, and many more features which make an awesome addition to your software library.
 I use CDPedia to generate HTML listings of my music.

-The 5.0 upgrade was a paid upgrade/new version of the software (The new version only runs on Intel architecture machines and it requires Leopard or better as an OS).
+The 5.0 upgrade was a paid upgrade/new version of the software.
 This version has been over a year in the making with lots of changes big and small to make the programs even better.
 What's new?
 Lots of new search sites including Wikipedia, Freebase and Doghouse, the Pedias' own media server built by and for Pedia users.
 New custom fields for broader cataloging options: TV series for DVDpedia, comics for Bookpedia and board games for Gamepedia (I may have to buy a copy now) as well as new custom fields including dedicated date fields, check boxes and multi-value fields.
 A 10-star rating system with half-stars; click twice on a star to make it a half.
 Swipe gestures for the CoverFlow and Add/Edit window to move back and forth as well as pinch-to-zoom in the Grid view.
 A new filter feature for the Details view and Statistics to quickly find entries with that same value.
 And much, much more…Below are links to some of the pages I created using this software.

 Bookpedia is a great little application for cataloging and displaying your book collection(s).
 It's list of features is impressive, and it keeps getting better with every update.
 The database is capable of generating statistics, you can keep track of multiple collections, you can easily add titles by typing the name of the author, book, or isbn number.
 You can scan the barcode (using your iSight camera or a barcode reader) right off the book cover (the application searches the internet, and displays choices).
 It has customizable HTML export capabilities, a borrowed feature with address book integration, and many more features which make an awesome addition to your software library.
 I use Bookpedia to generate an HTML listing of my favorite books.